C-

 Not enabled

 Strict-Transport-Security header is missing.
 Connections can be downgraded to HTTP via man-in-the-middle attacks.
+If this domain is in the browser HSTS preload list, browsers may still enforce HTTPS — but the header should be present for full coverage.

 SSL Certificate